oharar/PointedSDMs/README.md

 This is an R package to fit SDMs in R using a point process formulation.
 It uses INLA to do the fitting, so a lot of the functions are written to re-format Spatial data so tha INLA can use it.

+This is now defunct: go to [Philip Mostert's repo](https://github.com/PhilipMostert/PointedSDMs) for the updated version.

 Installation
 ------------